domi20u/Projects/README.md

 # Projects

 StrawAlert: Android App for nurses preventing the patient to dehydrate.
+(Group project of 3 persons)

 HDR